 What can you do?

 We want to support you to report incidents of street harassment to help us build a picture of the problem in Bristol and take action to challenge these behaviours and attitudes.
-Whether you want to report to the Police, map it, or develop ways to respond safely, we’re here to support you.
+Whether you want to report to the Police, share your story, or develop ways to respond safely, we’re here to support you.

 Online Mapping: community safety audit

-Take part in our community safety audit to record any incidents and create a picture of street harassment across the city.
+Take part in our community safety audit to record any incidents you experience or witness and create a picture of street harassment across the city.

 You can report harassment to the police as a gender/misogyny hate crime if you want to or add any incidents to our local online map.